DarioMaddaloni/TesiTriennale/README.md

 # TesiTriennale
 Bachelor thesis about continuous fractions and Pell’s equation

-I'm sorry for non-italian speaker, but this was a bachelor thesis and so it was drawn up in italian.
-Anyway, if you are interested in, feel free to contact me.
+I apologize for the inconvenience to non-Italian speakers, as this bachelor's thesis was originally written in Italian.
+However, if you are interested, please don't hesitate to reach out to me.

-Tesi_Laurea_Triennale.pdf is the thesis (about 30 pages).
-It is complete of definitions, lemmas, propositions, theorems and their corresponding proofs.
+The thesis, titled "Tesi_Laurea_Triennale.pdf," spans approximately 30 pages and provides an in-depth exploration of continuous fractions, Pell's equation, and their related concepts.
+It includes comprehensive definitions, lemmas, propositions, theorems, and their corresponding proofs.

-Tesi_Laurea_Triennale_Slides.pdf is only a brief presentation of the real thesis.
-It has been thought to be used as an instrument to have a quick idea of what the thesis is about.
+For a concise overview of the thesis content, you can refer to "Tesi_Laurea_Triennale_Slides.pdf."
+These presentation slides have been created to offer a quick insight into the core themes and findings of the full thesis.